jlee31/notes/programming-concepts/oop-crash.md

 - it allows information hiding - so external classes would not directly edit an object's attributes
 - each piece should not have access to or rely on the inner workings of other sections of code

+Information Hiding / Keeping Data hidden from external classes - helps keep control of your program and prevent it from being too complicated

 ### Abstraction
 We care about Interface.
 Not the implementation behind the hood.